Penderry

-Penderry (Penderi) is the name of an electoral ward and a community in the City and County of Swansea, Wales, UK.
+Penderry (Penderi) is a community and an electoral ward in the City and County of Swansea, Wales.
 Penderry does not have a community council.

 Penderry is bordered by the wards of Mynydd-Bach to the east; Cockett and Cwmbwrla to the south; and Kingsbridge, Penllergaer and Llangyfelach to the north.

 For the purposes of local council elections, the ward is divided up into a number of polling districts, which are: Blaen-y-Maes, Caereithin, Mynydd Cadle, Penlan West, Penlan East and Clwyd.

 Penderry returns three councillors to the local council.
 The current councillors representing Penderry are: June Burtonshaw (Labour), Doreen Jones (Labour) and Grenville Phillips (Labour).

-The electoral ward consists of some or all of the following geographical areas: Penlan, Portmead, Blaen-y-Maes, Fforesthall and Caereithin, in the parliamentary constituency of Swansea East.
+The electoral ward consists of some or all of the following geographical areas: Penlan, Portmead, Blaen-y-Maes, Fforesthall, Caereithin and Tre-boeth, in the parliamentary constituency of Swansea East.
 The ward consists of mainly suburban residential areas.

 2012 local council elections

 The turnout for the 2012 local council elections in Penderry was 22.23%.
 The results were: